GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

 2. Optionally, a Cloud Workflow can be deployed obtain query hashes, run the antipattern tool, and join the recommendation back on to the hashes.
 This is useful to run the antipattern tool across queries that may be repeated many times.
 Read more about query hashes [here](https://github.com/GoogleCloudPlatform/bigquery-utils/tree/master/scripts/optimization#query-analysis).
 When you want to run the Cloud Workflow, set apply_workflow = true, specify an input table name that will be used for intermediary extraction of query hashes, and the cloud_run_job_name_hash of the Cloud Run job.

 Following resources are created when running the code:
-1. Cloud Run Job
+1. Cloud Run Job for Information_Schema
 2. Service Account for Cloud Run Job
 3. Cloud Scheduler (optional)
 4. Cloud Workflow (optional)
 5. Service Account for Cloud Scheduler
 6. Service Account for Cloud Workflow (optional)
+7. Cloud Run Job for Query Hashes (optional)
-5. Artifact Registry
+8. Artifact Registry
-6. Table in BigQuery Dataset (optional)
+9. Table in BigQuery Dataset (optional)

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2FGoogleCloudPlatform%2Fbigquery-antipattern-recognition&cloudshell_open_in_editor=terraform%2F&cloudshell_tutorial=terraform%2FREADME.md)